rgdonohue/GIS-OSS/README.md

 ## Solution Snapshot
 - **LLM as orchestrator**: natural-language parsing and task planning only; spatial math delegated to trusted engines.
-- **Deterministic spatial core**: PostGIS 3.4, GDAL/rasterio, and TiTiler for rasters; pgvector augments search with semantic context.
+- **Deterministic spatial core**: PostGIS 3.4 + TimescaleDB for space-time analytics, GDAL/rasterio and TiTiler for COG rasters, pg_tileserv/martin for vector tiles, pgvector for semantic search.
 - **Governance built-in**: license-aware STAC catalog, audit logging, optional carbon tracking, and scripted dual-publishing workflows.
+- **Modern pipeline**: Airflow + dbt for batch ETL, Kestra for event-driven flows, Apache Sedona for distributed crunching, Kafka/Redpanda for streaming ingest.
-- **Deployment flexibility**: Docker Compose for field demos, Kubernetes for production, and a lightweight edge profile (SpatiaLite + ONNX) for disconnected sites.
+- **Deployment flexibility**: Docker Compose for field demos, Kubernetes for production, and a lightweight edge profile (SpatiaLite + ONNX + PMTiles) for disconnected sites.

 See `docs/architecture.md` for the full component breakdown.